bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 the same, then the shift-option expresses an additional centrifugal distance from the center of the node.

+Aside from being a circle, a node can also have two additional shapes, namely RREC and RECT, which is controlled by the "nodetype" member of the config.

+    node {nodetype:RREC} (0,0)
+    node {nodetype:RECT} (5,5)

 # The 'box' command